tramsauer/raddo/README.md

 Docker lets you run raddo in a containerized form.
 All depenencies are set up - including GDAL.
-With the included `Dockerfile` the image can also be directly built with `docker build -t raddo .` from the root directory of the repository.
+`docker pull tramsauer/raddo` gets you the prebuilt image from docker-hub.
-Alternatively `docker pull raddo` gets you the prebuilt image from docker-hub.
+Alternatively, with the included `Dockerfile` the image can also be directly built with `docker build -t raddo .` from the root directory of the repository.

 `raddo` then can be used like this: